Linkbelt Oval

-Linkbelt Oval is a sports stadium on the island nation of Nauru.
+Linkbelt Oval is a stadium on the island nation of Nauru.
 It is located in Aiwo and was constructed by the Nauru Phosphate Corporation.
 It is also called the Aida Oval, because Aida, one of the athletic organizations in Nauru, holds its competitions and trainings here.
-1,000-capacity Denig Stadium, which hosted home games of association football club Black Brothers, and Linkbelt Oval are the main sports venues on Nauru.
+1,000-capacity Denig Stadium, which hosted games of soccer, used to be another main sports venue in Nauru.